How Detailed Should Your Invention Disclosure Form Be?

 Not enough invention disclosures?

 Your patent program may fall apart if your inventors are not submitting enough ideas to feed the pipeline toward patenting.
 The underlying reasons could be anything; from lack of inventor motivation to the process being confusing.
+Enhancing the patent program requires adopting strategic approaches, similar to those detailed in patent strategies for diverse company sizes.

 The progression of an idea from the invention to the patenting needs to be a systematic process with steady and sustained flow through the various stages.
 It starts with invention disclosure or capture where you would need your inventors to disclose their new innovation.